Attention

 5 Problems in Healthcare: Is Digital Health the answer?

 With the pandemic as a catalyst, the healthcare industry has undergone major changes to address patient needs.
 Alongside restrictions to physical consultations, various other limitations in the healthcare industry have come to light.
-Telehealth has the ability to transform healthcare as we know it today while addressing each of these problems in the most efficient manner.
+Telehealth has the ability to transform healthcare as we know it today while addressing each of these problems in the most efficient manner through digital health solutions.

 Below discussed are some of the major problems in healthcare today:

-These costs are driven by several factors such as an aging population that is dependent on medical services, increasing administrative and service costs, and various stakeholders (medical device manufacturers, pharmaceutical companies), etc. Therefore, it becomes imperative to manage the rising costs to optimize healthcare service delivery.
+These costs are driven by several factors such as an ageing population that is dependent on medical services, increasing administrative and service costs, and various stakeholders (medical device manufacturers, pharmaceutical companies), etc. Therefore, it becomes imperative to manage the rising costs to optimize healthcare service delivery.
+Leveraging digital health solutions can play a pivotal role in cost optimization.

-Lack of personalized healthcare: Patient data management has become a complex task due to the increased patient volume, variety of services provided, the limited number of healthcare workers, and the variety of facilities available.
-Considering the mass of patients that require services and the limited number of healthcare workers, providing highly customized patient care is extremely challenging.
-Therefore, the key to providing personalized patient care is effective patient data management.
+Lack of personalized healthcare: Patient data management has become a complex task due to the increased patient volume, the variety of services provided, the limited number of healthcare workers, and the variety of facilities available.
+Considering the mass of patients who require services and the limited number of healthcare workers, providing highly customized patient care is extremely challenging.
+Therefore, the key to providing personalized patient care is effective patient data management and digital transformation in healthcare.

-On-prem or on-premises data management can be very costly in terms of the resources required to be maintained by the healthcare providers.
-On-prem data centers require the maintenance of data sets, real estate to build the data center in the hospital, etc. which can greatly add to the healthcare providers’ expenses.
+On-prem or on-premises data management can be very costly in terms of the resources required to be maintained by healthcare providers.
+On-prem data centres require the maintenance of data sets, real estate to build the data centre in the hospital, etc. which can greatly add to the healthcare providers’ expenses.
 Apart from adding to costs, on-prem data management practices also hinder IoT implementation such as adopting Remote Patient Monitoring (RPM).

 Data privacy, security, and regulatory compliance: With the mountains of data that are accessible to healthcare providers, data privacy and regulatory compliance have become a priority.
 Healthcare providers are finding it challenging to manage the increasing volume of patient data while ensuring data security and maintaining patient privacy with respect to sensitive information.
 In fact, the year 2020 saw more than 29 million healthcare records breached as per the HIPAA Journal.

-These data threats could be in the form of data breaches, ransom wares, DDoS attacks, insider threats, business email compromise, and fraud scams.
-Any compromise on patient data privacy and security can put the personal data of millions at risk which can further lead to legal complications, financial burdens on the provider and can even hinder future healthcare research.
+These data threats could be in the form of data breaches, ransomware, DDoS attacks, insider threats, business email compromise, and fraud scams.
+Any compromise on patient data privacy and security can put the personal data of millions at risk which can further lead to legal complications, and financial burdens on the provider and can even hinder future healthcare research.

 Investing in new technology: Many healthcare providers are hesitant to transition towards these new technologies because of the lack of trust in AI and novel technologies among both patients as well as healthcare providers.
 The risk-averse nature of healthcare providers when making investments, the high investment involved, and compliance with complicated regulations as a result of going digital, etc. act as further barriers to the transition.
 As a result, while the industry is gradually adopting and implementing digital technologies, the overall industry-wide transformation efforts are highly fragmented.